7. Technical information

 If no previous

-to avoid overwriting a possibly existing resource with the same nameIf a previous
+ETag/Schedule-Tagof the resource is known (i.e. the resource has not been uploaded yet), use HTTPPUTwithIf-None-Match: *to avoid overwriting a possibly existing resource with the same nameIf a previous

-; otherwise reset last knownETag
+ETag/Schedule-Tagas last knownETag/Schedule-Tag; otherwise reset last knownETag/Schedule-Tag

 Choose sync algorithm (

-vs. Collection Synchronization):CardDAV: use Collection Synchronization if supported by server,
+PROPFIND/REPORTvs.
+Collection Synchronization):CardDAV: use Collection Synchronization if supported by server,

-otherwiseCalDAV events: use Collection Synchronization if supported by server and past time event limit is disabled,
+PROPFINDotherwiseCalDAV events: use Collection Synchronization if supported by server and past time event limit is disabled,

-otherwiseCalDAV tasks: use
+REPORT calendar-queryotherwiseCalDAV tasks: use

 REPORT calendar-query